- Function Overview

 CCE Autopilot allows you to mount storage volumes created from SFS Turbo file systems and their subdirectories to a path of a container for persistent data storage.
 SFS Turbo file systems are fast, on-demand, and scalable, which are suitable for scenarios with a massive number of small files, such as DevOps, containerized microservices, and enterprise office applications.

+Not all regions support SFS Turbo volumes.
 View the regions where SFS Turbo volumes are supported on the console.
-You can also view Function Overview to learn about all regions where SFS Turbo volumes are supported.
+You can also view Function Overview to learn about all regions where these volumes are supported.

 Expandable to 320 TB, SFS Turbo provides a fully hosted shared file storage, which is highly available and stable, to support small files and applications requiring low latency and high IOPS.